vasiltatarov/Street-Workout/README.md

 28. Added Partial views where appropriate.
 29. Separated OnModelCreating Configurations from DbContext.
 30. Fixed UI of the administration page.
+31. Implemented user payments statistics administration.

 Potential Tasks:
 - Implement a chat where all registered users can exchange messages.
-- Implement user payments administration.
 - Add DataTables.

 # Note